Spring break in Portland is the ideal time to get out of the house and explore the many wonderful places our part of the Northwest has to offer.

-The forecast calls for partly cloudy with occasional rain shower so pack your jackets, a good pair of boots, snacks and a water bottle as you take in these breathtaking views during Spring Break in Oregon (and Washington).
+The forecast calls for cloudy skies, light showers and mid-50s temps.
+Be sure to pack along your jackets, snacks and a water bottle as you take in these breathtaking views during spring break.

 Stroll through 40 acres of tulips and take in a beautiful view of Mt.
 Hood.
 The Wooden Shoe Tulip Farm has many fun activities for kids along with vendor booths and food available on site.
-Tickets are $5 per person or $20 per car Monday-Friday and $8 per person or $30 per car Saturday and Sunday.
-The festival opens on March 20.
+Tickets are $15 per person Monday-Friday and $20 per person Saturday and Sunday.

 Portland is filled with one of the best signs that spring has officially sprung—cherry blossom trees.
 There are so many free, and beautiful, outdoor spaces where you can admire this spring’s bloom.
 Here are the best places to see—and smell—the flowers in Portland.

 There are many Insta-worthy spots around our city.
 I’ve collected a list of funky, picturesque and downright fun.
 From Paul Bunyan to the Troll Bridge, you can make a whole day out of snapping selfies around town.
 Plan a day to take your family or friends on a selfie hunt.

 There is something particularly comforting about relaxing with a new book on a rainy day.
 Portland has upwards of 12 independent bookstores where you can find intriguing titles to curl up and get cozy with.
 If the weather turns during spring break, take your family to one of Portland’s independent bookstores and let everyone pick out a new book.

 You don’t even have to leave the city to go on a nature adventure.
 One of my favorite things to do on the weekends is explore our area’s awesome parks.
 These 6 urban parks have lots of parking, family-friendly trails and beautiful sights.